seahyinghang8/asst5/README.md

 bin/spark-submit --master ’local[*]’ path/to/myapp.py path/to/file
 ```

-## 4) WordCount in Spark
+### 4) WordCount in Spark

 The typical “Hello, world!” type of app for Spark applications is word count.
 The map/reduce model is particularly well suited to applications like counting words in a document.
-In this section, you will see how to develop a word count application using Spark in Python, and Scala.
+In this section, you will see how to develop a word count application using Spark in Python.
 Prior to reading this section, you should read through the Spark programming guide if you haven’t already.

 All operations in Spark operate on data structures called RDDs, Resilient Distributed Datasets.
 An RDD is nothing more than a collection of objects.
 If you read a file into an RDD, each line will become an object (a string, actually) in the collection that is the RDD.
 If you ask Spark to count the number of elements in the RDD, it will tell you how many lines are in the file.
 If an RDD contains only two-element tuples, the RDD is known as a “pair RDD” and offers some additional functionality.
 The first element of each tuple is treated as a key, and the second element as a value.
 Note that all RDDs are immutable, and any operations that would mutate an RDD will instead create a new RDD.

 For the example you can use the pg100.txt file to perform word count.
 It can be found the handout repo.

-### Python
 For this example, you will create your application in an editor instead of using the Spark shell.
 The first step of every such Spark application is to create a Spark context:

 ```